MdZaid27/Customer-Segmentation/README.md

-Here's a suggested README.md for your customer segmentation project using K-Means clustering:

 # Customer Segmentation with K-Means Clustering

 This project aims to segment customers based on their annual income and spending score data using the K-Means clustering algorithm.
 By grouping customers into distinct clusters, businesses can better understand their customer base and develop targeted marketing strategies.